-If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU) and Tiered electricity prices.
-If you recently switched price plans but want to switch back, you can do that too.
+If you’re a residential or small business customer, you can choose to switch between Tiered, Time-of-Use (TOU) and Ultra-Low Overnight (ULO) prices.
+If you recently switched price plans but want to switch again, you can do that too.

-A switch between TOU and Tiered pricing takes effect at the start of a service period.
+A switch to a different pricing plan takes effect at the start of a service period.
 Depending on when you apply, it may be retroactive to the start of your current service period.
 For information on how to determine when your next service period will start, click this link.

-You may wish to continue paying TOU prices for your electricity.
+You may wish to continue paying your current electricity pricing plan.
 In that case, no action is required.

-With TOU prices, the price depends on when you use electricity.
+With TOU and ULO prices, the price depends on when you use electricity.
 You can help manage your electricity costs by shifting your usage to lower price periods when possible.
-There are three TOU periods:

 - Off-peak: When demand for electricity is lowest.
 Ontario households use most of their electricity - nearly two thirds of it - during off-peak hours.